acprice3/CS201PortfolioProject/README.md

 player.
 Once the second player types "endround" the computer will display who won that round, along with a current game count, and the users will have the option to enter "y" or "n" to play another round or not.

-For further instructions: my video tutorial for this game can be found at this link: https://youtu.be/aBy1aWufFw4
+For further instructions my video tutorial for this game can be found at this link: https://youtu.be/aBy1aWufFw4